Professionalism and Priorities

 To many patients and members of the hospital staff, bizarre dress or an unkempt appearance are as disturbing as unprofessional behavior would be.
 The ultimate responsibility for dress and deportment on the medical services of our affiliated hospitals rests with the Chief of Service at each of the hospitals.
 If a resident or attending physician to whom a student is assigned feels the student is showing unprofessional dress, deportment or demeanor, he should report the matter to the Chief of Service for appropriate action.

 There are certain priorities to recognize in approaching your Medicine clerkship.
 The teaching program can be divided into:

 - General Teaching Program.
 This includes case oriented teaching by residents and attending staff, including work rounds, attending rounds and consult rounds.
 Didactic conferences including medical grand rounds, professor's rounds and noon conferences also fit into this category.

 - Student Oriented Sessions.
-These include the Tuesday morning didactic series, the radiology and EKG conferences, and Student Report.
+These include the Case Discussions, the radiology and EKG conferences, and Student Report.